 - Head coach Jimmy Roberts – Left to Coach Iowa State

-The Cougars has a ton of players entering the transfer portal heading into the Famous Idaho Potato Bowl, and they will also not be with head coach Jimmy Roberts, who has already left for Iowa State.
-Instead, defensive coordinator Jesse Bobbit, who has stayed behind to coach the team, will be acting as interim head coach.
+The Cougars have a ton of players entering the transfer portal heading into the Famous Idaho Potato Bowl, and they will also be without head coach Jimmy Roberts, who has already left for Iowa State.
+Instead, defensive coordinator Jesse Bobbit, who has remained with the team, will serve as interim head coach.

 Utah State Aggies